ZilchOS/bootstrap-from-tcc/README.md

 * Build a bunch of Nix dependencies
 * Build Nix

+* Start over

+### Building options

+There are three major ways to build it.

+If you have Nix and want to skip the first half that bootstraps Nix, you can just `nix build`, but what's the fun in taking shortcuts =).
+You'll need `experimental-features = nix-command flakes ca-derivations`.

+If you want to do a full bootstrap with all imaginable speedups enabled, try something to the tune of
+`make all-pkgs all-tests verify-all-checksums -j2 NPROC=$(nproc) USE_CCACHE=1 USE_NIX_CACHE=1`.
+Dependencies: host GNU Make, host zstd, basic host stuff like sed and bash, a target TinyCC you supply or Nix to build you one.
+This is the recommended way, especially shining when you iteratively debug reproducibility-unrelated build problems.
+Consider mounting `tmp/build` as tmpfs with 8G size.

+Finally, the least-dependency way is `NPROC=$(nproc) ./build.sh`.
+This one doesn't even need GNU Make or zstd, but there are zero intermediate checkpoints, you always start all over.
+Very impractical, this is for increased portability only.

 ### Reproducibility

 Reproducibility is deeply cared about, but only lightly tested at this point.